mhalbrook/truly-infrastructure/readme.md

 Core resources are infrastructure components that may be leveraged by multiple services.
 These resources are deployed first as the Services are dependent upon them.

 ##### Logging Resources
 This module will deploy an encrypted S3 Bucket that can be used to store Access Log files from S3 and ALBs.
 Additionally, a KMS Key is provisioned for use in making secure connections to running Fargate services and shipping those session logs to CloudWatch.
-This allows users to interact with the Docker Container running on Fargate even though there is no host to to connect to.
+This allows users to interact with the Docker Container running on Fargate even though there is no host to connect to.

 To provision the Logging resources:
 1. Navigate to the *core/logging* directory in your terminal